PaoloGuglie/Clear_Code_Tutorials/README.md

 # Clear_Code_Tutorials
-Repository used to store projects from the youtube channel Clear Code.
+Repository used to store projects from the YouTube channel Clear Code.